planning a service for your loved one

-Funeral homes provide some much needed comfort and assistance when a loved one dies and can walk you through some important decisions you will need to make for yourself.
-We suggest contacting one of your choosing.
-There are a lot of options available and we are happy to help you navigate through them as you identify your needs.
+Funeral homes can provide much-needed comfort and assistance when a loved one dies.
+Their staff can walk you through some of the important decisions you will need to make.
+We suggest contacting the funeral home of your choice.
+We are happy to help you navigate through the many options available as you identify your needs.

 flowers and memorial gifts

 Floral tributes are often a fitting way to honour a life that has passed and to express care for the family.
 After a service, families will often take flowers to the hospital, hospice or nursing home which provided care for their loved one.
 Flowers left in the church will adorn the sanctuary for our Sunday Service.